-- Download the USB driver so the ESP32S board can communicate with your computer.
-The Mac OS version can be found here. - Unzip the download and open the installer SiLabsUSBDriverDisk.dmg. - A new window will open.
-Click on Install CP210x VCP Driver to open the driver. - You might be asked for confirmation to open the Driver.
-To proceed click 'Open'.
+- Download the USB driver so the ESP32 board can communicate with your computer.
+The Windows version can be found here. - Unzip the download and open the installer CP210xVCPInstaller_x64. - (i) You may have to accept the Windows Defender warning so that the driver can be installed successfully.